Performance Analysis of Modified SRPT in Multiple-Processor Multitask Scheduling: Model and preliminaries

 \section{Model and preliminaries}

 \paragraph{Deterministic Model.} We are given a set $\mathcal{J}=\{J_{1}, J_{2}, \ldots, J_{n}\}$ of $n$ jobs arriving online over time, together with a set of $N$ identical machines.
-Job $i$ consists of $n_{i}$ tasks and its workload $p_{i}$ is equal to the total summation of the processing time of tasks, \ie, $p_{i}=\sum_{\ell \in n_{i}}{p^{(\ell)}_{i}}$, where $p^{(\ell)}_{i}$ represents the processing time of the $\ell$-th task of job $i$.
+Job $i$ consists of $n_{i}$ tasks and its workload $p_{i}$ is equal to the total summation of the processing time of tasks, \ie, $p_{i}=\sum_{\ell \in n_{i}}{p_{i, \ell}}$, where $p_{i, \ell}$ represents the processing time of the $\ell$-th task of job $i$.
 Tasks can be either preemptive or non-preemptive.
 A task is non-preemptive if it is not allowed to interrupt the task once it starts service, \ie, the task is run to completion.
 All the information of job $i$ is unknown to the algorithm until its releasing date $r_{i}$.
 Under any given scheduling algorithm, the completion time of job $j$ under the algorithm, denoted by $C_{j}$, is equal to the maximum completion time of individual tasks within the job.
 Formally, let $C^{(\ell)}_{j}$ be the completion time of task $\ell$ in job $j$, then $C_{j}=\max_{\ell\in [n_{i}]}{C^{(\ell)}_{j}}$.
 The response time of job $j$ is defined as $F_{j}=C_{j}-r_{j}$, our objective is to minimize the total response time $\sum_{j\in [n]}{F_{j}}$.
-Note that different tasks within the same job may or may not be allowed to be processed in parallel, our analysis holds for both scenarios.

 Throughout the paper we use $\alpha=\max_{i\in [n]}{p_{i}}/\min_{i\in [n]}{p_{i}}$ to denote the ratio of the maximum to the minimum job workload.
-Let $\eta=\max\{p^{(\ell)}_{i}| \mbox{ task } \ell \mbox{ of job } i \mbox{ is non-preemptive}\}$ be the maximum processing time of a non-preemptive task, $\beta=\eta/\min_{i\in [n]}{p_{i}}$ be the ratio between $\eta$ and minimum job workload.
+Let $\eta=\max\{p_{i, \ell}| \mbox{ task } \ell \mbox{ of job } i \mbox{ is non-preemptive}\}$ be the maximum processing time of a non-preemptive task, $\beta=\eta/\min_{i\in [n]}{p_{i}}$ be the ratio between $\eta$ and minimum job workload.
 In some sense, parameters $\beta$ and $\eta$ represent the degree of non-preemptivity and exhibits a trade-off between the preemptive and non-preemptive setting.
 More specifically, the problem approaches the preemptive case when $\eta$ is small, and degenerates to the non-preemptive case if all the jobs are consisted of a single non-preemptive task, in which $\eta$ reaches the maximum value of $\max_{i\in [n]}{p_{i}}$.

 The definitions of work-conserving algorithms and competitive ratios are formally given as following.

 \begin{definition}[Work-conserving scheduling algorithm] A scheduling algorithm $\pi$ is called work-conserving if it never idles machines when there exists at least one feasible job or task awaiting the execution in the system.
 Here a job or task is called feasible, if it satisfies all the given constraints of the system (e.g, preemptive and non-preemptive constraint, precedence constraint, etc). \end{definition}